google-research/google-research/llm_longdoc_interpretability/README.md

 ## Setup and run minimal experiment

+Make sure you're in the `/experiments` directory before running these commands.

 Dependencies are defined in `requirements.txt`. `run.sh` installs them and runs a minimal toy version of the experiments in this repo.
 Start with:
 ```